How to deploy NG Firewall in Microsoft Azure

 Overview

 NG Firewall supports deployment via Microsoft Azure.
 NG Firewall for Microsoft Azure is a 64-bit Linux based virtual machine that is launched and managed from the Microsoft Azure Portal.
-This deployment option is useful for example in decentralized network environments that need to route through a remote gateway to enforce policy management, reporting, content filtering, and other types of network security.
+This deployment option is useful for example in decentralized network environments that need to route through a remote VPN gateway to enforce policy management, reporting, content filtering, and other types of network security.

 Before you begin